-The position of Faculty Fellow-In-Residence is part of an ongoing university effort to create intimate "learning communities" for our students within the residence halls as a way to integrate students' academic experiences with their residential lives.
-A key aspect of this effort is the creation of a meaningful and active faculty presence in the residence halls.
+The Faculty Fellow-In-Residence program is part of an ongoing university effort to create intimate "learning communities" for our students by integrating their academic experiences with their residential lives.

-Faculty Fellows work closely with one another and with residence hall staff to set an intellectual tone in the residence hall, and to design and implement a wide range of programmatic and other opportunities for students to interact with faculty members and with one another.
+Faculty Fellows work closely with one another and with residence hall staff to set an intellectual tone in the residence hall and to design and implement a wide range of opportunities for students to interact with faculty members and with one another.

 Meleko (Born in Francistown, Botswana) is currently Clinical Assistant Professor at Gallatin, where he teaches classes in painting, drawing, and art related theory seminars.
 He completed his M.F.A at the University of California, Los Angeles (2011) and the Whitney Independent Study Program in 2008.
 Along side teaching, Meleko is an artist and has his studio in Sunset Park.

 Since coming to the US in 2003, Meleko splits his time between the US and Botswana, which he visits once a year to see his family and conduct research for his studio work.
 Majority of his family is located in Maun, a northern town situated in the Okavango Delta, where he grew up and spent most of his childhood.
 Meleko, an avid supporter of almost every sport, was a semi-professional track athlete and soccer player.

 Michelle, a native Californian and recent New York City transplant, is writing her dissertation on French travel writing.
 Before living in Los Angeles and New York, she spent five years in Paris.
 Michelle teaches comparative literature, French language and writing.
 In her spare time, Michelle enjoys doing yoga, making guacamole and traveling.
 Meleko and Michelle look forward to exploring New York City with you.